Kr-Shanu/DBMS_Learning_Hacktoberfest2022/README.md

 # Guidelines

+### ⛔️⛔️⛔️ Please try to keep every new topic in a folder.

 0. Contribute database management topics or problems.

 0.1.
 Solutions should be accompanied by commented questions and in proper folders.